Kourtney Kardashian Strips Down To A Black Bikini, But The Mirror Reflection Really Nails It

 The early comments to the photo mostly seemed to see fans loving the snap, although one fan did notice that mirror reflection, appearing to absolutely love it.

 Kourtney founded Poosh back in April.
-The lifestyle brand has been delivering regular blog posts ever since its launch, with topics covering everything from style and fitness to nutrition and leading a healthy sex life.
+The lifestyle brand has been delivering regular blog posts ever since its launch, with topics covering everything from style and fitness to nutrition and a healthy sex life.
 Kourtney will take to the blog herself from time to time, with a post made earlier this summer seeing the star dish on how she stays looking so great.

 “I always have my morning avocado smoothie with almond milk, MCT oil, E3Live, and protein, but when I leave the house, I make sure to have a keto-friendly snack handy with me, just in case.
 My favorite are pecans or walnuts—the fat and protein keep me full in between meals and curbs cravings.
 But I’ve noticed that once I get into keto, after a week and a half, the snack cravings diminish, and I notice I do not even want to take my cheat days,” the star wrote.